zora-wuw/features/README.md

 * f0005: Count the number of connections between two hashtags
 * f0006: Aggregate all grouped csv into one csv
 * f0007: Get accurate location based on user location
+* f0008: Check the record number of collection and send message to Slack

 ## Detailed Description
 ### f0002: Create Index
 Create Text Index for all MongoDB collections

 Inputs:
-* IP : MongoDB IP
+* IP : MongoDB server IP
 * MongoDB-Port
 * Contain-String : filter the collection by the contained string in the name.
 * Create-Index :